01 of 04

 Accentuate and Bijoux are examples of this material.
 To blend this with regular floss, cut a piece of blending filament that is the same length as the floss you are using.
 Then, follow these tips:

-For example, often my filament wants to stay close to the fabric and the floss covers it.
-Instead of pulling the stitches taut right away, I leave them loose and pull the floss taut first, then the filament so it wraps over the floss.
+For example, often filament wants to stay close to the fabric and the floss covers it.
+Instead of pulling the stitches taut right away, try leaving them loose and pulling the floss taut first, so that the filament wraps over the floss.
 You may not want to do this every stitch, but watch for when you need it for even sparkle.

 Follow these guides, try some new tools and materials, and learn to love metallic embroidery!